zio3/SharpToolsMCP/README.md

 ## Prerequisites

-*   .NET 8 SDK (or as specified by the project files).
+*   .NET 8+ SDK for running the server
-*   To build and run, ensure you have the necessary MSBuild components.
-This is typically included with Visual Studio or .NET SDK's workload for "Desktop development with C++" (which includes MSBuild targets even for C# projects) or by installing the Visual Studio Build Tools.
+*   The .NET SDK of your target solution

 ## Building